samuzora/samuzora/README.md

 If I'm not busy mugging for my studies, you can usually find [me](https://ctftime.org/team/177451) playing in CTFs over the weekend.

-I main Web and Pwn, and the occasional low-hanging crypto challenge.
+I main web and pwn, and the occasional low-hanging crypto challenge.
 Also have some decent experience with Pyjails!

 ### Notable wins